tidymodels/infer/tests/testthat/_snaps/specify.md

     Code
       specify(mtcars, response = am, "1")
     Condition
-      Error:
+      Error in `specify()`:
       !
 The first unnamed argument must be a formula.
-      * You passed in 'character'.
-      * Did you forget to name one or more arguments?
+You passed in 'character'.
+Did you forget to name one or more arguments?

 # is_complete works